sharat87/sharats.me/content/posts/2020-03-15-automating-the-vim-workplace-3.md

 ![Tabs line up demo]({static}/static/vim-tabs-line-up-demo.gif)

-Finally tab separated files are easier to deal with than comma separated files.
+Finally, tab separated files are easier to deal with than comma separated files.

 Also, if you're into CSV and tab separated files, I recommend checking out the amazing [csv.vim][] plugin.
 It makes similar use of the `vartabstop` option.